The Ngorongoro Crater is a unique safari destination in northern Tanzania.

 From Ostrich to little sunbird or the Marshal Eagle.

 A lot of interesting facts about birds will leave you speechless.
-Imagine witnessing the Egyptian Vulture using stone to crack open the Ostrich eggs.
+Imagine witnessing the Egyptian Vulture using a stone to crack open the Ostrich eggs.

 Hold your camera tight and get ready to capture the best pictures of birds within the Ngorongoro Crater.